-Balance: Investments within the portfolio will endeavour to be balanced between those that return a below market return with high Impact (Concessionary Impact Investments) and those that have a lower Impact but provide a higher commercial return (Non-Concessionary Impact Investments).
+Balance: Investments within the portfolio will endeavour to be balanced between those that return a below market return with high impact (concessionary impact investments) and those that have a lower impact but provide a higher commercial return (non-concessionary impact investments).
 This will be done through modelling the Trust's current portfolio against the above three targets and the effect the introduction of a potential new investment will have on the portfolio overall.

-Risk tolerance: The Trust is prepared to accept that some Impact Investments will have a higher level of risk than the commercial investments the Trust holds, and there is less opportunity for diversification within the impact investment portfolio (due to size and limited availability of investment opportunities).
-At the same time, all effort will be made to assess, quantify, and mitigate risks on individual investments.
+Risk tolerance: The Trust is prepared to accept that some impact investments will have a higher level of risk than the commercial investments the Trust holds, and there is less opportunity for diversification within the impact investment portfolio (due to size and limited availability of investment opportunities).
+At the same time, all effort will be made to assess, quantify, and mitigate risks on individual investments, and these will be highlighted as part of the decision-making process.
 Risk will be managed further through diversification within the portfolio where possible, by considering investments across the geographic region, across sectors within the region and investment types.